pelsql/YourSqlDba/docs/maintenance/delegated-database-management.md

 -- Run and validate the application upgrade against Payroll_MaintenanceMode.

--- If a rollback is required:
+-- If the upgrade fails, return to the recovery point.
+-- You can retry the upgrade without rerunning Maint.PrepDbForMaintenanceMode;
+-- after each failure, restore that same recovery point again.
 EXEC Maint.RestoreDbAtStartOfMaintenanceMode
     @DbList = N'Payroll';

--- Return either the upgraded or restored database to service:
+-- Return either the upgraded database or the restored recovery point to service:
 EXEC Maint.ReturnDbToNormalUseFromMaintenanceMode
     @DbList = N'Payroll';
 ```